How to Train for a Marathon on 4 Days Per Week: The Complete Guide

 Mistake 5: Cramming missed sessions

 A missed run is annoying.
 Cramming it into the next day is worse.
 Protect the long run and tempo run, then resume the schedule.
+Do not turn the plan into a laundry basket full of abandoned workouts.

 Mistake 6: Setting a six-day goal on a four-day structure

+The 4-day plan can work beautifully, but it should be paired with a realistic goal.
 If your target requires 65 miles per week and you can safely run 42, the math is already arguing with you.

 When to Add a Fifth Running Day